 To prevent an expensive, recurring problem, the integrity of the entire Lincoln Mark VII's cooling system should be inspected and tested when a head gasket is replaced.

 During this repair, the cylinder head(s) may need to be inspected and machined.
 Additional repairs may be needed after the inspection.
 This can add several hundred dollars to the repair and are not included in the RepairPal estimate.

-Head gasket failures are often due to an overheated engine, but can also be caused by high mileage and/or age.
+Lincoln Mark VII head gasket failures are often due to an overheated engine, but can also be caused by high mileage and/or age.